 If you are an overseas visitor on this Camp, you are likely to need riding insurance.
 Please contact us for info.

 SOLSTICE SOCIAL 2019

 Our annual Pannier Summer Social Campout returns in 2019, in the glorious Yorkshire Dales National Park, over the weekend of 28/29/30 June 2019…

 LAKELAND PASS STORMER

-Our three-night guided bikepacking tour through the Lake District National Park, from the foot of the Old Man of Coniston.
-Expect four famous Lakeland passes, #teaoutside after wild swims, alpine-esque landscapes, ace riding, and the odd hike-a-bike.
+Our two-night guided bikepacking tour through the Lake District National Park, from the foot of the Old Man of Coniston.
+Expect famous Lakeland passes, #teaoutside after wild swims, alpine-esque landscapes, ace riding, and the odd hike-a-bike.
 For the adventurers…